 When the MacBook launched in 2015 it featured USB Type-C and little else.
-While USB Type-C now supports Thunderbolt type 3 (which as exactly the same port), this early port didn't.
+While USB Type-C now supports Thunderbolt 3 - which uses exactly the same port - this early port didn't.

 Described by many as the one port to rule them all, the USB Type-C port and the Thunderbolt 3 port is identical, so any device using either standard can be plugged into it.
 Rather than suggesting that USB-C means death to Thunderbolt, it rather suggests that the standard has been given new life, indeed, now in addition to the MacBook Pro, many PCs support Thunderbolt too.

 There's good reason to support Thunderbolt 3.
 The standard allows for connection speeds up to 40Gbps, double the speed of Thunderbolt 2 (and it's backwards compatible with Thunderbolt 2).
 Whether a MacBook user really needs Thunderbolt is another question though, with it being a standard utilised in video production and other high power applications.